NicoJanE/PY-Flask-FastApi-Template-Stack/Howtos/Setup.md

 **2. Open template project in VS Code**

-- Open VSC and press the docker Icon(left sidebar)
+- Open VSC and activate the extension tab **Remote Explorer**
-- Right Click on your container `pythonwebservice-py-flask-fastapi-1` and choose "Attache Visual Studio Code" a new VSC Window opens.
+- Right Click on your container `pythonwebservice-py-flask-fastapi-1` and choose "Attache in New Window" a new VSC Window opens with your container
-- The use the **Open folder** command to open the **local** `app` folder in your project folder.
+- The use the **Open folder** command to open the **local** `\.PythonWebService\app` folder in your project folder.
 IMPORTANT!
-Use local cause the VSC `Launch.json` and `task.json` will only work with these files
+Use local cause the VSC `Launch.json` and `task.json` will only work with these file
+- Make sure the following extensions are installed in the **Container**
+  - code --install-extension ms-python.vscode-pylance  (required)
+  - code --install-extension ms-python.python  (required)
+  - code --install-extension charliermarsh.ruff
+  - code --install-extension humao.rest-client
+  - code --install-extension cweijan.vscode-database-client2
+- Background information
   - For debugging the code in **Appendix I** is required, this is already included in your template application
   - Also for debugging the `debugpy python library` is required also this is already installed during the setup via the requirements filr(manuall setup `pip install debugpy`)
   - The `.vscode\launch.json` displayed in Appendix 2 is also already available so to debug the application select the debug button and make sure the option 'Python Debugger: Remote Attach' is selected.
 This should start the debug session
+- Use the remote debug instruction below.

 <br>